Nazaré: Beyond the big waves.

 Go on a gorgeous walk up the steep hill in the late afternoon to catch the sunset from a stunning vantage point.

 Take your time going up to fully appreciate the breathtaking views, and don’t forget to make a pit stop at the swing along the way!
-It offers a welcome respite from the steep incline, plus there’s nothing quite like swinging with such a view.
+It offers a welcome rest from the steep incline, plus there’s nothing quite like swinging with such a view.

 Visit the beautiful church, Igreja Nossa Senhora da Nazare.